Simple multi-dataset detection: Conclusion

 \section{Conclusion}

-We presented a simple approach for training an object detector across multiple datasets and automatically constructing a unified taxonomy for deploying the detector without knowledge of the test-time domain.
-Our models match dataset-specific performance in training domains, and outperform all baselines when evaluated on new test domains.
+We presented a simple recipe for training a single object detector across multiple datasets and a formulation to automatically construct a unified taxonomy.
+Our resulting detector can be deployed in new domains without additional knowledge.
+We hope our model makes object detection more accessible to general users.

+\textbf{Limitations.} Our label space learning algorithm currently uses only visual cues, integrating language cues as auxiliary information may further improve the performance.
+Our formulation currently does not consider label hierarchies, and the resulting label space treats COCO person and OpenImages boy as two independent classes.
+We leave incorporating label hierarchies as exciting future work. { \textbf{Acknowledgments.} This material is based upon work supported by the National Science Foundation under Grant No. IIS-1845485 and IIS-2006820.
+Xingyi is supported by a Facebook Fellowship. }